hantsy/spring6-sandbox/docs/declarative-rsocket-client.md

 }
 ```

-You can simplfy using `RScoketRequester` to send a request like this:
+You can simply using `RScoketRequester` to send a request like this:

 ```java